TommyJackson85/band-website/README.md

 I took inspiration from other bands Discography pages on their website, particularly on how they display the album cover picture and details.

 ##### Future changes
-I will consider making all of their albums on for display, in which the initial music page will just display all the album cover images, aligned next to each other.
+I will consider putting all of their albums on for display, in which the initial music page will just display all the album cover images, aligned next to each other.
 Each link will link to a new page, that displays the albums full track listings and full production credits.
 From here the user will be able to read each song's lyrics.
 I may also add more sample tracks for each album, however I will still have links to the album's Spotify and iTunes accounts.
-This building process will require ae a more complex UI wireframe, so I will add links to each albums page that will give the user the option to return to the full album listing and home page.
-I may also inlude the same header or footer for consistency.
+This building process will require a more complex UI wireframe, so I will add links to each albums page that will give the user the option to return to the full album listing and home page.
+I may also include the same header or footer for consistency.

-Many band websites used this type of wireframe, for example: https://ironmaiden.com/discography/studio-albums
+Many band websites used this type of wireframe, [for example: ](https://ironmaiden.com/discography/studio-albums)

 #### Photos Page